burnt43/msu1_helper/README.md

     -d, --destdir=DESTDIR            write converted files to this directory -h, --help                       show this message</pre>

+### High Level Explanation
+If we have arbitrary audio files we want to use with the MSU-1 we need to do the following:

+1. Convert the audio into wav signed 16-bit little endian 44.1kHz.
+This new audio file will have the the same raw audio data that the MSU-1 can read, but it will have a wav header.
+This is OK because we need to be able to open this audio file up in some program that can inspect audio
+2. Use an audio program, preferably one that can show you sample numbers, to find the sample numbers of where you want the song to loop.
+Videogame songs, in general, loop seemlessly so you have to be able to find the sample numbers.
+Since the audio is 44.1kHz there will be 44,100 samples per second.
+You can think of each sample representing 1/44100th of a second of data.
+You need to find the sample number where loop will start and the sample number where the loop will end.
 ### Bulk Conversion Example

 #### starting with mp3 files